certtools/intelmq-tutorial/lesson-3.md

 ## Basic SMTP

-An SMTP server is runnin on localhost Port 25 without authentication.
+An SMTP server is running on localhost Port 25 without authentication.
 A webmail client is running at http://localhost:8080/webmail/ login is possible for example as `user@localhost`/`user` or `intelmq@localhost`/`intelmq`. `user` is a catchall for any non-existing mail addresses, including all domains.

+TODO: Add task

 ## RabbitMQ
 First start the RabbitMQ server:
 ```bash
 sudo systemctl start rabbitmq-server.service
 ```
-The management interface is available at port 1567, you can login with the credentials `admin`/`admin`.
+The management interface is available at port 15672, you can login with the credentials `admin`/`admin`.

+TODO: Add task

 ## Interfacing with a ticket system